tz-hiring/frontend-engineer/README.md

 - Required: GitHub pull request
 - Optional: Document your approach, decisions, and notes in `docs.md`
 - Optional: Deploy to Vercel, Netlify, or similar platform

+We encourage good version control practices by making multiple commits with clear, descriptive messages and providing a well-written PR description with your submission.

 **Presentation:**
 You'll be invited to walk through your solution in a 1-hour session where we'll discuss your implementation, decisions, and how you used AI tools in your workflow.
 This task will form the jumping off point for a short code-pairing exercise in your technical interview.